 Description: Galvanized iron pipe was once a popular method of plumbing water supply lines in the home, but it gradually fails due to corrosion and rust.
 For this reason, it is no longer commonly used and has been largely replaced with copper pipe or PEX plastic pipe.
 Galvanized iron pipe is difficult to cut and join and not easily fabricated on site by the homeowner.
 Repairs are usually done by replacing the pipes with copper or PEX.

 Prevalent Use: Water supply lines and drain lines in older homes.

 Cutting and Fitting: Can be cut using a reciprocating saw or hacksaw.
 The pipe is joined by using threaded galvanized iron fittings.

 06 of 09

 Appearance: Dull, copper-colored metal pipe.

-Description: Copper pipe comes in two types, rigid and flexible.
-The rigid type comes in several wall thicknesses: K, L, and M. Type M is the one normally used for water supply pipes.
+Description: Copper pipe comes in two types: rigid and flexible.
+The rigid type comes in several wall thicknesses: K, L, and M. Type M is normally used for water supply pipes.
 Copper has proven itself over the decades to be corrosion resistant and very reliable.
-Copper is a soft metal and so can be easily cut and fabricated.
-It is also prone to damage, may develop pinholes over... time and can rupture from frozen water in pipes.
+Copper is a soft metal and can be easily cut and fabricated.
+It is also prone to damage, may develop pinholes over time, and can rupture from frozen water in pipes.

 Rising costs for copper in recent years have caused PEX and CPVC to be used more frequently.
 Copper pipe costs as much as three times as much as PEX.